bcat/qmk_userspace/layouts/split_3x6_3/bcat/readme.md

 <details>
 <summary>Adjust layer notes</summary>

-* Media keys are centered around the ESDF cluster, just like I arrange them on row-staggered keyboards.
-(It's even more sensible with columnar stagger.)
-* The navigation keys are replaced by RGB controls.
-Again, this mirrors the positioning I use on my row-staggered keyboards.
-* Finally, reset keys live at the top-left corner of the right half where it's reasonably hard to press them by accident.
+* Reset keys live at the top-left corner of the right half where it's reasonably hard to press them by accident.
+* Navigation keys are replaced by RGB controls.
+This mirrors the positioning I use on my row-staggered keyboards.
 </details>